 (c) Settlement Negotiations

 The time between the end of the discovery period and the start of the trial is when most settlement negotiations take place in birth injury cases.
-The majority of birth injury malpractice cases settle before going to trial.
+Most birth injury malpractice cases settle before going to trial.
 Only about 12-15% of birth injury malpractice cases end up in front of a jury (although this percentage can vary depending on what state you are in).

 Jury trials in malpractice cases can be somewhat unpredictable.
 In general, defendants are more likely to win at trial than the plaintiffs in a medical malpractice case.
-Nationwide, a doctors win 80% of cases with “weak” evidence of negligence, 70% of cases that are classified as “toss ups” (i.e., equal evidence on both sides), and 50% of the cases with strong evidence of negligence.
-In Maryland, however, a plaintiff’s chances of winning at trial in a malpractice case are significantly higher.
+Nationwide, doctors win 80% of cases with “weak” evidence of negligence, 70% of cases that are classified as “toss-ups” (i.e., equal evidence on both sides), and 50% of the cases with strong evidence of negligence.
+In Maryland, however, a plaintiff’s chances of winning at trial in a malpractice case are a bit higher and certainly higher for malpractice lawsuits our law firm handles.